Paris-Lyons/neurodesk.github.io/content/en/docs/Neurodesktop/Whatsinthebox.md

      * Firefox
      * OpenSSH client

-The neurodesktop environment is built to be light and fast to download and start-up.
+The neurodesktop environment is built to be light and fast to download and start up.
 Most additional programs are therefore downloaded when they are first used.
 A list of these additional packages can be found [here](https://github.com/NeuroDesk/neurodesk/blob/master/cvmfs/log.txt)